 The cardiologist or radiologist will read and interpret the results of the test within 1 to 3 days.
 Results will be reported to your doctor, who will contact you to discuss the results.
 Or, the cardiologist may discuss the results directly with you.

-What does a nuclear heart scan show?
+what a nuclear heart scan shows

 The results from a nuclear heart scan can help doctors: